divyanshyadav/react-redux-book-library/README.md

 # react-redux-book-library

-Book library created using react-redux
+Book library created using react and redux.

 ## Available Scripts